 Transfer switch and electrical safety

 The automatic transfer switch isolates your home from the grid when on backup.
 Visually inspect for damage or pest activity only.
 Do not open energized equipment.
 If anything looks wrong, call a licensed electrician.
-Our installation process page explains how simulated outage testing fits commissioning.
+Our installation process page explains how simulated outage testing fits commissioning and how we repeat checks during professional maintenance.

 When to book professional service

 If you are on Essential Annual and late spring sits near your anniversary, schedule early.
-If you want pre storm and post winter coverage, Preferred Semi Annual or Premier Uptime maps to that rhythm as described on service plans.
+If you want pre storm and post winter coverage, Preferred Semi-Annual or Premier Uptime maps to that rhythm as described on service plans.
+Premier Uptime adds quarterly visits and, where available, remote monitoring for customers who want visibility between outdoor weekends.

 Wrap up

 Outdoor event prep is how standby systems stay predictable when the house is loud and the grid is stressed.
 Start with fuel and clearance, run a proper exercise, then book professional maintenance if you are due or if anything feels off.
-Use contact or call 701 935 3617 for service plan enrollment, a free generator assessment, or questions about commercial, agricultural, or industrial backup if this home checklist does not match your real building.
+Use contact or call 701 935 3617 for service plan enrollment, a free estimate, or questions about commercial, agricultural, or industrial backup if this home checklist does not match your real building—Prairie Power - Generator Solutions serves North Dakota and Minnesota with the same Kieley Electric licensed standards on every generator installation.